 Turning to fairness, both allocation strategies produce co-location ratios within 10\% at $N=2$: C-2P has an A/B wall-clock ratio of 0.94 (Sim~A: $1331 \pm 12$\,s, Sim~B: $1410 \pm 10$\,s) and C-2E has 1.01.
 We note that in C-2P, Sim~B is systematically 6\% slower than Sim~A across all three repetitions, likely due to pod scheduling order (Sim~B's pods are deployed second and may land on nodes already hosting Sim~A's dense ranks, increasing contention).
-With only three repetitions, we cannot statistically distinguish this from noise; additional repetitions would be needed to ensure rigorous fairness.
-Nonetheless, the absolute difference ($\sim$79\,s) is small relative to the makespan, and both simulations complete within the same scheduling window.
+The same signature recurs at every higher density in Section~\ref{sec:pareto}: later-deployed simulations run marginally longer, yet the slowest-to-fastest ratio never exceeds 1.08 in any of the concurrent runs.
+The effect is systematic but small; the absolute difference ($\sim$79\,s) is minor relative to the makespan, and both simulations complete within the same scheduling window.

 At higher co-location densities, per-node contention increases and fairness may diverge between allocation strategies.
-Section~\ref{sec:pareto} tests this by increasing the number of concurrent simulations to $N=3$, 4, and~5.
+Section~\ref{sec:pareto} tests this by increasing the number of concurrent simulations through $N=8$, past the capacity boundary.

 Comparing the single-simulation baselines, C-1P is 6\% slower than C-1E (\SI{1249}{\second} vs.\ \SI{1179}{\second}), and C-2E outperforms C-2P by 9\% in raw makespan (\SI{1286}{\second} vs.\ \SI{1410}{\second}).
 Under proportional allocation, sparse ranks request only \SI{67}{\milli\cpu}, giving them lower CFS weight and reduced burst priority compared to equal allocation's \SI{1000}{\milli\cpu}.
 On the lightly loaded 12-node cluster, this translates to slightly less CPU time during burst.